QUICK ANSWER

 I failed using free prep.
 Should I pay for a prep tool for the retake?

 Yes.
-If free prep produced a failing score, repeating the same approach produces the same result.
-That pattern is why the retaker pass rate drops to 36%.
+If free prep produced a failing score, repeating the same approach is not enough.
 A paid tool that provides per-topic performance tracking, blind spot detection, and application-level questions lets you identify and fix the specific gaps that caused the failing score.
-The $40 cost is less than the $36.75 you will spend on the next retake if nothing changes.
+The $39.99 cost is close to the $36.75 exam fee you will spend again if nothing changes, and it can save weeks of delay.

 Are the free practice exams on other websites accurate?